Update your browser

 Topaz

-The Dipyramidal class has the highest symmetry in the orthorhombic system.
-It features three mutually perpendicular mirror planes and three 2-fold rotational axes.
-This makes it highly symmetric and balanced in all directions.
+The highest symmetry of the orthorhombic system: three mutually perpendicular mirror planes, three 2-fold axes and a centre of inversion — balanced in all three directions.

 Wulfenite